My favorites books, essays, and videos.

 The Count of Monte Cristo by Alexander Dumas

 The original revenge and adventure story.
-The middle drags a bit, but the. first and final thirds of the book is gripping, and it has one of the most satisfying endings of any book I’ve read.
+The middle drags a bit, but the first and final thirds of the book are page-turners, and it has one of the most satisfying endings of any book I’ve read.

 FUN STUFF